haensel-ams/recruitment_challenge/ML_201802/README.md

 Try to find some structures in the data and how attributes are possibly connected.

 ### 2. Fit some ML model(s).
-Under the models should definitely be some Neural Network and please explain briefly your choices.
+Under the models should definitely be some Neural Network and please explain briefly your choices for the models and their pros & cons.

 ### 3. Show with some X-validation the power of your model and comment the results.
+We are of course interested in the overall performance, but much more in the performance per class, especially the under represented ones.

 ### 4. Present us the results and the steps you have taken.
 If possible add also some critical thinking and next possible steps.

-## Deliverables:
+## Deliverable & Remarks:
-* Code: well commented and easy to follow code
+* well commented and easy to follow code
+* send us straight .py python files (no ipython notebooks)
+* work with classes and functions, show a bit of your programming skills
-* PDF (max 3 pages) with brief steps taken and results (incl. intermediates)
+* PDF (max 3 pages) with brief steps taken and results

 ## Please use only Python for your solution!